 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to lepirudin or to other blood thinners such as desirudin.
+You should not receive this medicine if you have had an allergic reaction to lepirudin or to other blood thinners such as desirudin.

 How to Use This Medicine